 We hope that the proposed sector covenant leads to positive change.

 But we'd like to hear what will be different this time that will make it work.
 We had a covenant.
 It didn't deliver.
 And the Social Value Act.
-Didn't deliver either.
+That didn't deliver either.
 So they launched it again.
-Same results, plus ça change?
+Same results.
+Plus ça change?

 We believe that the sector bodies need to collectively take ownership and collaborate to create a strategy for recovery, then work with Government to deliver it.
 We laid out how this could be achieved in our Sector Roadmap for Recovery.